Weekly News We Care About Wrap Up – 12.22.06

 In a recent post, a blogger at Joystiq mentioned the game that was featured in the movie Grandma’s Boy.
 He also shared his opinion of the movie by calling it, “freakishly awful.”
 This drew an overwhelming response from readers who adore Grandma’s Boy.
 Since I have only a handful of fans to alienate, I will now go on record as agreeing with Joystiq.

 This may seem a bit elitist, but before I tell you how terrible Grandma’s Boy is, I need to mention I saw the movie with three other people and touch on our credentials.
-Most people who insist the movie isn’t a pile of shit argue that those who dislike it are either non-gamers or have never used illegal drugs. → Are you a bad enough dude to rescue the article?
+Most people who insist the movie isn’t a pile of shit argue that those who dislike it are either non-gamers or have never used illegal drugs.
+It’s true that none of us were smoking anything while we watched, but we were drinking.
+On to our qualifications: We have varying degrees of gaming knowledge, ranging from very little to very well-informed.
+We have varying amounts of illicit substance experience, ranging from none to “how are you still alive?” → This better not be as bad as everything else here.

 I’m the king of the world!